About the Program

 Property owners and managers (if applicable) will be notified by letter advising of the scheduled inspection date, which will occur a minimum of 14 days from the date of the letter, unless there are priority violations found.
 If the property is a multi-family property, a secondary notice may be posted at the site to inform tenants of the upcoming inspection.
 Properties not meeting the minimum health and safety code requirements will be given a Notice of Violation and a correction date for re-inspection to ensure compliance.
 Cost recovery fees are applied when violations are found.

 Annually, the required Rental Housing Code Compliance (RHCC) fee is assessed as part of the County Utility Bill.
-The fee is $15.50 per rental unit, per year and normally part of the first utility bill of the year.
-If your property is no longer a rental unit or you are being billed incorrectly, complete the
+The fee is $16.00 per rental unit, per year and normally part of the first utility bill of the year.
+If your property is no longer a rental unit, complete the RHIP Exemption Form online.

-As part of the Rental Housing Inspection Program, the Rental Housing Association provides a County approved Self-Certification training course that is required for all persons conducting their own inspections on behalf of the property owner.
+As part of the Rental Housing Inspection Program, the California Apartment Association provides a County approved Self-Certification training course that is required for all persons conducting their own inspections on behalf of the property owner.
 At the end of the course the attendee is given a certification that is valid for 5 years.
+Learn more at Education • California Apartment Association (caanet.org).

 916-876-9020 phone / 916-874-8409 fax